HZO: Waterproofing the Next Generation of Devices

 MWD: What standards do they meet and how do they offer improved protection compared to rival technologies?

 YY: The most common manufacturing standard for liquid protection is the IP (Ingress Protection) Code.
-This protocol has been a part of manufacturing procedures for many years and is the most recognised water protection standard.
+This protocol has been a part of assembly procedures for many years and is the most recognised water safeguard standard.
 The standard itself ranges from minimal water exposure such as drips (IPX1) to manufacturer-rated prolonged submersion protection (IP68).
 IP67 is the threshold to cross for submersion protection which is defined as a device being submerged at one meter for a half an hour.
-Most “waterproof” labeled devices meet (or should meet) this rating.
+Most “waterproof” labeled products meet (or should meet) this rating.
 HZO is able to protect products at IP67 and beyond.
-For example, a manufacturer came to HZO who had previously built a mechanically sealed IP67 rated product, wanted to build a more robust device with the need for mechanical seals and port covers.
+For example, a corporation came to HZO who had previously built a mechanically sealed IP67 rated product, wanted to build a more robust device with the need for mechanical seals and port covers.
 The result was an IP68 rated product that met the manufacturer”s specifications of up to 60 minutes in 2 meters of water – all with HZO Protection and no mechanical seals.

 MWD: What’s the worst case scenario this technology can protect against?